 If you want to refinance student loans into a mortgage, it could be beneficial in some situations.
 However, it’s important to understand the benefits and drawbacks of doing so and also to compare the benefits of this option with other alternatives.

-One such drawback is that you may no longer be eligible for student loan benefits , such as federal student loan forgiveness or federal student loan repayment plans .
-This includes Income-Driven Repayment (IDR) , where your monthly student loan repayment changes according to your income.
-You also may no longer be eligible for student loan forgiveness options, such as Public Student Loan Forgiveness (PSLF) .
+One such drawback is that you may no longer be eligible for federal student loan benefits , such as the ability to pursue federal student loan forgiveness or federal student loan repayment plans.
+This includes income-driven repayment plans, where your monthly student loan repayment changes according to your income.

 Pros and Cons of Rolling Student Loans into a Mortgage

-Depending on your debt situation and your credit profile, consolidating student loans and your mortgage into new terms can be a good idea or a terrible one.
+Depending on your debt situation and your credit profile, consolidating student loans and your mortgage into new terms could be a smart idea or a terrible one.
 Here are some of the pros and cons to consider.

-• It could lower your monthly payment: If you score a lower interest rate and choose a longer repayment period with the new loan, it may significantly lower the total amount you pay each month for your mortgage and student loans combined.
+• It could lower your monthly payment: If you qualify for a lower interest rate and choose a longer repayment period with the new loan, it may significantly lower the total amount you pay each month for your mortgage and student loans combined.
 Keep in mind that extending the life of the loan may mean you pay more in interest in the long-term.

 • It simplifies your finances: Having a single monthly payment might make your finances easier to manage.
 The fewer monthly payments you have to keep track of, the better.
 If you have multiple student loans, rolling them into your mortgage can make your life easier.

 • You could end up paying more interest over time: Stretching a 10-year student loan repayment term to up to 30 years could end up costing you more in interest, even if the interest rate is lower.
 Also, if you have paid down a 30 year mortgage for a few years and originate a new 30 year mortgage, you will be extending your existing loan term and may be paying additional interest over the life of the loan.

 • You may not be eligible: To qualify for a cash-out refinance loan, you typically need to have at least 20% equity left over after the new loan amount on the cash-out refinance.
-Even if you do have more than 20% equity right now, the difference might not be enough to pay your student loan in full which is required under the Fannie Mae Program (partial payments of a student loan is not allowed).
+Even if you do have more than 20% equity right now, the difference might not be enough to pay your student loan in full.

 • You may be reducing the amount of available equity in your home: Taking cash out of your home can reduce the amount of available equity in your home.
 Market value fluctuations can also impact the amount of available equity.